mukeshmohanan/stunnel-pqc-oqsprovider/README.md

 ```
 #### Client connect

-Connect the spring boot API end point from Postman , connection is made via the socket connection to Stunnel client instance  , Please make sure to configure the client certiifcate (whose CN name whitelisetd in Springboot App) at the post man and also the CA certiifcate is configured
+Connect the spring boot API end point from Postman , connection is made via the socket connection to Stunnel client instance  , Please make sure to configure the client certiifcate (whose CN name whitelisetd in Springboot App) at the post man and also the CA certificate is configured accordingly

 #### Verification of TLS connection